 A Department of Community Clinical Services

-What are the School-Based Health Centers at AMS, ELHS, Gov. James B. Longley Elementary School, LMS, and LHS?
+What are the School Based Health Centers at AMS, ELHS, LMS and LHS?

-The School Based Health Centers (SBHCs), help children succeed in school and in life by keeping them healthy, in school, and ready to learn.
+The School Based Health Centers (SBHCs) help children succeed in school and in life by keeping them healthy and ready to learn.
 We deliver quality health care to children and adolescents where they are, in school.
-With a focus on promoting healthy lifestyles and identifying illness early, we help prevent more serious illness later on.
-We make health care available to many children who otherwise would not receive care.
-L-A SBHCs are located in the high, middle, and elementary schools in Lewiston and Auburn, and are operated by Community Clinical Services, a Federally Qualified Health Center (FQHC), affiliated with St. Mary's Health System.
+With a focus on promoting healthy lifestyles and indentifying illness early, we help prevent more serious illness later on.
+We make health care available to many children who otherwise would not otherwise receive care.
+L-A SBHCs are located in the high school and middle schools in Lewiston and Auburn.
+We are operated by Community Clinical Services, a Federally Qualified Health Center (FQHC) affiliated with St. Mary’s Health System.
 SBHC students are eligible for savings on brand-name prescription drugs through the 340B Prescription Drug Program.

-The School-Based Health Centers are managed by Stacy Paradis and Donna Martinez.
+The School Based Health Centers are managed by Donna Martinez, LCSW and John Yeomans, LCSW.